jacob-hill90/assessment-4/README.md

   - Django Front-End (50%)
   - Django Back-End (40%)
   - Code Style (10%)
-- This assessment is worth 15% of your final grade.
-You need to get a 75% or better to pass.
+- You need to get a 75% or better to pass.
 (You must pass all assessments in order to graduate Code Platoon's program.)
 - If you fail the assessment, you have can retake it once to improve your score.
 For this assessment...
   - 5% penalty: If you complete and submit the retake within **one week** of receiving your grade.
   - 10% penalty: If you complete and submit the retake afterwards.